Permian Spring

 Rogue mammal-like reptiles terrorised and stalked us at night.
 Tusks. claws, spikes, and the variety of these animals defied comprehension.

 A small marshland due south is thought to be the source of this wildlife.
 The stranded cruise ship attracted them all, a ready supply of sustenance for all the carnivores in the area.
 A handful of passengers died during the chronostorm.
 A few hundred have been killed by these creatures.
 The rest perished during the infighting.
 A group of passengers, particularly a lawyer named Bobby Kost, didn’t like the idea of Captain Lorenzo rationing out food and supplies, so they instigated a coup.
 The riot lasted two days.
-Kost and his clique managed to overrun the lower deck storerooms, and rally most of the paying passengers behind him.
-But they were unable to secure the bridge or win over any key company engineers.
+Kost and his clique managed to overrun the lower deck storerooms and rally most of the paying passengers behind him.
+However, they were unable to secure the bridge or win over any key company engineers.

 Standoff’s been in place ever since.